-Step 2: Five-Year Schedule of Timber Sales (AS 38.05.113).
+Step 2: Five-year Schedule of Timber Sales (AS 38.05.113).
 A proposed timber sale must appear in at least one of the two Five-year Schedules preceding the sale.
-The land covered by this BIF appeared in the 2022 Northern Region Five Year Schedule of Timber Sales (FYSTS).
+The land covered by this BIF appeared in the 2024 Fairbanks-Delta FYSTS.

 Step 3: Best Interest Finding.
+DOF must adopt a final BIF before selling timber.
 A best interest finding is the decision document that: